gravity-ui/uikit/src/components/Avatar/README.md

 ### Custom colors

-Also, you can provide custom colors via props `backgroundColor`, `borderColor` and `color` (works only for icon and text avatars).
-These colors have a higher priority than the colors from the theme.
+You can also provide custom colors through the `backgroundColor`, `borderColor`, and `color` properties (the latter works only for icon and text avatars).
+These colors have a higher priority than the theme colors.

 <!--LANDING_BLOCK